vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/10.tag-statements/improve-query-by-tag-index.md

 OpenCypher has the features of `SET label` and `REMOVE label` to speed up the process of querying or labeling.

-Nebula Graph achieves the same operations by creating and inserting tags to an existing vertex, which can quickly query vertices based on the tag name.
+NebulaGraph achieves the same operations by creating and inserting tags to an existing vertex, which can quickly query vertices based on the tag name.
 Users can also run `DELETE TAG` to delete some vertices that are no longer needed.

 ## Examples